 \textbf{The role of CEM}: CEM is most impactful when the expert policy used to generate the dataset is not ideal.
 This is supported by the reduced performance of Dijkstra + \(\prior\) in the \textit{explore} datasets as compared to \ac{ALPS}.
 More surprising is the favorable performance of Dijkstra + CEM over Dijkstra + \(\prior\) in the pointmaze task with the \textit{navigate} dataset.
 We believe this is primarily due to the structure of the \textit{navigate} dataset.
 Because the agent visits multiple goals in sequence within a single trajectory, the dataset contains both approaching and departing behaviors with respect to each goal.
 As a result, the behavior prior may learn a stationary policy in regions near the goal.
 We observed this behavior in these settings when investigating this performance. \looseness=-1

-\textbf{The role of Hierarchical Planning}: The low-level planner alone is unable to effectively reach the goal in these environments, as seen by the drop in performance across the CEM, \(\prior\), and CEM + \(\prior\) variants.
+\textbf{The role of hierarchical planning}: The low-level planner alone is unable to effectively reach the goal in the locomotion environments, as seen by the drop in performance across the CEM, \(\prior\), and CEM + \(\prior\) variants.
 When the hierarchical planner is added back (denoted by ``Dijkstra+'') the results generally improve across domains, and especially in domains with noisy data-generating policies (e.g., \textit{explore} datasets).
-The relationship between the high-level planner and the quality of the low-level planner is expanded on below.
-This result clearly demonstrates the importance of hierarchical planning for long-horizon planning in \ac{ALPS}. \looseness=-1
+The impact of this hierarchical decomposition through an ablation on different number of clusters is expanded on below.
+This result demonstrates the importance of hierarchical planning for long-horizon planning in \ac{ALPS}. \looseness=-1

-\subsection{Number of Clusters}
+\subsection{Number of clusters}

 We investigate how the performance of \ac{ALPS} is impacted by the number of clusters used by the high-level planner and the effective planning horizon of the behavior prior, i.e., the state-to-subgoal distance at which the behavior prior can produce good plans.
 The results, reported in Figure~\ref{fig:clusters_ablation}, reveal why \ac{ALPS} is so dominant on the explore datasets.
 As the effective horizon of the data generation policy reduces, i.e., when we artificially reduce \(\maxpriorHorizon\) or when the expert-data quality is reduced as in the \textit{explore} dataset, we can simply increase the number of partitions in our high-level planner to overcome the limitation of the low-level planner.
-In other words, \ac{ALPS} is robust to the quality of the process used to generate the expert dataset, unlike the baselines.
+In other words, \ac{ALPS} is robust to the quality of the process used to generate the expert dataset, unlike all the baselines.\looseness=-1